angryjenkins/week-12-Bamazon/README.md

 > "ERROR 1148: The used command is not allowed with this MySQL version"

 It turns out MySQL by default does not allow this feature, as it can be a security breach.
 Therefore on my Linux laptop I could not use the Data Import Wizard.
-I did this through the command line using the command *mysql --local-infile* and then loaded my CSV into my table using this script:
+I did this through the command line using the command *mysql u root -p --local-infile* and then loaded my CSV into my table using this script:

 > LOAD DATA LOCAL INFILE 'initial_inventory.csv' INTO TABLE Products;

 Now that data is loaded into the table, I can query it using Node.
 The script *BamazonCustomer.js* does this, using the NPM package "prompt" to take in user input and another npm package, mysql, to query the database that tracks items.
+To facilitate the queries, I decided to add them to their own module, so I could use them there instead of typing them repeatedly.
+The module is saves as *queries.js*.